BoppaniSuresh/DeepEdge/README.md

 # Hyperparameters
 - **Criterion**: SmoothL1Loss
   - SmoothL1Loss is chosen as the loss function for training the model.
-It is robust to outliers and provides a smooth gradient, making it suitable for regression tasks like predicting pixel coordinates.
+It is robust to outliers and provides a smooth gradient, making it suitable for regression tasks.

 - **Optimizer**: Adam
   - Adam optimizer is employed to optimize the model parameters during training.
 It adapts the learning rate for each parameter, resulting in faster convergence and improved performance.